okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/nodeexpress/proxymodelcompletestep.md

-`OktaAuth.idx.register()` returns a status of `PENDING` or `SUCCESS` depending on whether there are additional authenticators that need to be enrolled or other steps that need to be completed.
+`OktaAuth.idx.register()` returns a status of `PENDING` or `SUCCESS` depending on whether there are additional steps that need to be completed.
 After the user completes all registration steps, the SDK returns a status of `SUCCESS` and the activation completes.